francabrera/ibmqx-user-guides/rst/full-user-guide/000-FAQ/000-Frequently_Asked_Questions.rst

 We are always interested in meeting the brightest and most inquisitive minds!
-Are you a quantum thinker.
-If so `check out <https://quantumexperience.ng.bluemix.net/qx/community/question?questionId=4ee83621979d8391db8c95523e36ebd6&channel=news>`__.
+Are you a quantum thinker?
+If so, `check out these positions <https://quantumexperience.ng.bluemix.net/qx/community/question?questionId=4ee83621979d8391db8c95523e36ebd6&channel=news>`__.